Private API

 SymbolicAWEModels.get_base_posFunction

-get_base_pos(transform::Transform, wings, points)
+get_base_pos(transform::Transform, transforms, wings, points)

 Get the base position for a given transform, resolving chained transforms if necessary.